Anonymous Writer Publishes Her Journals of Verbal and Emotional Abuse

 A wife and mother of two struggles to break free from the clutches of verbal, emotional and mental abuse after discovering her 17 years of marriage problems were actually domestic abuse issues.
 Her website reveals the devastation of her experience and recent realization that she has been participating in her own abuse.
 She’s now deciding if she can salvage her marriage or if it is too late to forgive.

 Fayetteville, NC (Verbal Abuse Journals) June 5, 2009 — Kellie Jo Holly’s website, http://verbalabusejournals.com, reveals her experience with the verbal and emotional abuse she has experienced throughout 17 years of marriage.
 She decided to release her journals publicly in October 2008 after realizing that she and her teenage sons were suffering abuse meted out in steady and increasingly violent doses by the man she promised to love.

-Her experience includes constant verbal, emotional and mental abuse with an instance of marital sexual abuse and three instances of physical abuse, the latest on in December 2009, suffered when her husband found himself losing control of her thoughts and actions.
+Her experience includes constant verbal, emotional, and mental abuse with an instance of marital sexual abuse and three instances of physical abuse, the latest in December 2009, suffered when her husband found himself losing control of her thoughts and actions.